m5stack/m5-docs/docs/en/unit/bps.md

-# BPS Unit {docsify-ignore-all}
+# Barometric Pressure Unit {docsify-ignore-all}

-<el-tag effect="plain">SKU:</el-tag>
+<el-tag effect="plain">SKU:U090</el-tag>

 <div class="product_pic"><img src="assets/img/product_pics/unit/bps/bps.webp">

 ## Description

-**BPS Mini Unit** is a barometer unit, which uses Bosch bmp280 pressure sensor to measure atmospheric pressure and estimate altitude.
+**Barometric Pressure Unit** is a barometer unit, which uses Bosch bmp280 pressure sensor to measure atmospheric pressure and estimate altitude.
 The relative accuracy can reach ± 0.12hpa, equivalent to ± 1m height difference.
 At the same time, the temperature drift coefficient is very low, which can reach 1.5 PA / K, that is, the temperature drift is 12.6 cm / K. in addition, there is an integrated temperature sensor in the chip.

 ## Product Features